codezoners-2/Python/02_strings_dictionaries/assignments/excuseGenerator/README.md

     # create a for loop and loop over the elements of the **list** created in the step involving the `split()` function above
       # for each element in the list use split again this time on ":" and save the result in a variable called "row". "row" contains a list with the left and right part of the lines we split.
       # save the value of the first element of "row" in a variable called k
-      # save the value of the second element of "row" in a variable called
+      # save the value of the second element of "row" in a variable called v

   ```